rmclarklab/BSA/README.md

 ## Input files and experimental design
 Suppose you are interested in finding the genomic location of insecticide (I) resistance loci.
 First, you individually cross four insects from a resistant population (I_R) with a sensitive population (I_S), and expand the resulting segregating populations.
 After several generations, subject a subset of each of the five replicates to the pesticide.
 The surviving mites become your selected populations (referred to as Selected_Offspring in the example below) while the total populations are the unselected (referred to as Control_Offspring in the example below).
 You then extract and sequence DNA from each selected and unselected population as well as from both parental strains (I_R and I_S).
 More information and suggestions on experimental design for BSA studies are available in the publication specified above.
 After you sequence each sample and get the fastq files containing the sequence reads, you map each sample to the reference genome (recommend BWA; [Burrows-Wheeler Aligner](http://bio-bwa.sourceforge.net/)), and predict variants (recommend using GATK; [Genome Analysis Tool Kit](https://software.broadinstitute.org/gatk/)) to get a variant call format (VCF) file, which will be used as the input file for program.
-Important: this code was written to process results of GATK 3's UnifiedGenotyper tool, not GATK 4's HaplotypeCaller -- and although we have successfully used it on VCFs by HaplotypeCaller in GATK version 4.0.7.0, we cannot (at this point) vouch for it working with later versions of GATK.

 ## Usage
 You get your VCF file and you are ready to find your pesticide resistance locus.
 To run the basic command, use the following template (while changing the paths depending on where your files are located):
 ```
-python /Users/Say_My_Name/My_BSA/RUN_BSA1.01.py \
+python /Users/Say_My_Name/My_BSA/RUN_BSA1.02.py \
 -v /Users/Say_My_Name/Variant_Calls/my_stuff.vcf \
 -psel I_R \
 -pcon I_S \